-Carrying a reusable water bottle is one of the easiest habits to get into, plus, by switching from a plastic bottle to a stainless steel one, you help stop any plastic chemicals leaching into your water!
+Carrying a reusable water bottle is one of the easiest habits to get into.
+Plus, switching from a plastic bottle to a stainless steel one means you help stop any plastic chemicals leaching into your water!
 Some good brands to consider are: Klean Kanteen, Hydro Flask, and LifeStraw (though this one is plastic).

 I purchased a 32oz Wide Mouth bottle from Hydro Flask in the colour Jade.
-It’s insulated, so whatever’s inside keeps cold for up to 24 hours, and hot for up to 12 hours.
-Plus, it’s BPA-free and Phthalate-free (both chemicals found in plastic).
+It’s insulated, so whatever’s inside it kept cold for up to 24 hours, and hot for up to 12 hours.
+It’s BPA-free and Phthalate-free (both chemicals found in plastic).

 - 99.999999% of bacteria (including E. coli)

 - 99.999% of parasites (Giardia, Cryptosporidium, etc.)